hydrusnetwork/hydrus/README.md

 ## Hydrus Network (Client and Server)

 The hydrus network client is an application written for Anon and other internet-fluent media nerds who have large image/swf/webm collections.
 It browses with tags instead of folders, a little like a booru on your desktop.
 Advanced users can share tags and files anonymously through custom servers that any user may run.
-Everything is free, privacy is the first concern, and the source code is included with the release.
-Releases are available for Windows, Linux, and macOS.
+Everything is free and privacy is the first concern.
+Executable releases are available for Windows, Linux, and macOS.
+The program is in python, so you can also run it straight from the source code.

 I am continually working on the software and try to put out a new release every Wednesday by 8pm EST.